engage-media/em-unity-ads-sdk/README.md

 3. Save the `manifest.json` file.
 Unity will automatically fetch and install the package from the specified GitHub repository.

 4. **Create Ad Configuration**:
-    - Right-click in your project and create a new `AdSdkConfig` asset: **Create > AdSdk > Configuration**.
+    - Right-click in your project and create a new configuration asset via: **Create > AdSdk > Configuration**.
+    - This creates a scriptable object file named `EMAdSdkConfig`.
+    - **Note:** You will see a warning "No script asset for AdSdkConfig" - this is expected and won't affect functionality.
+The warning appears because the class name (`EMAdSdkConfig`) doesn't match the file name (`EMAdsConfig.cs`).
-    - Fill in the fields with your ad configuration:
+    - Fill in the required fields:
         - `Publisher ID`
         - `Channel ID`
-        - `Base URL`
         - `Store URL`
-        - `Package Name`
+        - `Bundle ID`
         - `Is Test Mode`: Toggle this flag to enable test ads.
+        - `Is Autoplay`: Toggle this flag to enable automatic playback.

 ## Usage

-1. **Add `AdSdkManager`**:
+1. **Add `EMAdsSdkManager`**:
-    - Create a new GameObject in your scene and attach the `AdSdkManager` component to it.
+    - Create a new GameObject in your scene.
+    - Add the `EMAdsSdkManager` component to your GameObject.
-    - Assign the `AdSdkConfig` and `VideoPlayer` in the Inspector.
+    - Assign the created `EMAdSdkConfig` asset and a `VideoPlayer` component in the Inspector.

 2. **Implement `IAdEventListener`**:
-    - Create a new script that implements the `IAdEventListener` interface to handle ad events.
-    - For example:
+    [Keep existing IAdEventListener example, but update class name]
     ```csharp
     public class GameAdManagerScript : MonoBehaviour, IAdEventListener
     {
-        public AdSdkConfig adConfig;
+        public EMAdSdkConfig emAdSdkConfig;
         public VideoPlayer videoPlayer;
-        private AdSdkManager adSdkManager;
+        private EMAdsSdkManager emAdSdkManager;

         void Start()
         {
-            adSdkManager = gameObject.AddComponent<AdSdkManager>();
+            emAdSdkManager = gameObject.AddComponent<EMAdsSdkManager>();
-            adSdkManager.Initialize(adConfig, videoPlayer, this); // Initialize the ad system
+            emAdSdkManager.Initialize(emAdSdkConfig, videoPlayer, this);
         }

         // Handle ad events